 Peer Mentoring

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17990 other

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Peer mentoring involves the provision of support and guidance to a waiver participant and family members of a waiver participant by a person with a shared experience.
 Peer mentors may explain community services and programs and suggest strategies to the waiver participant and family to achieve the waiver participant's stated goals.
-Peer mentoring actively engages participants and/or family members of participants to share their successful strategies and experiences in navigating a broad range of community resources, beyond those offered through the waiver.
+Peer mentoring actively engages participants and family members of participants to share their successful strategies and experiences in navigating a broad range of community resources beyond those offered through the waiver.
 Peer mentoring does not provide case management services to a waiver participant; peer mentoring does not include determination of level of care, functional or financial eligibility for services or person-centered service planning.
+Peer mentoring does provide support to the participant and their family in locating and accessing other community services and programs that may assist the participant to engage in community life or provide supports to the participant.